Universal bounds for quantum metrology in the presence of correlated noise

-In quantum metrology \cite{Giovannetti2004,Giovannetti2011,Demkowicz-Dobrzanski2015a,Degen2016,Pezze2018,Pirandola2018,Polino2020,Liu2022c,Jiao2023a,Liu2024s,Montenegro2024}, the most spectacular type of quantum advantage is the Heisenberg scaling (HS), for which the precision scales as $1/N$, where $N$ is the number of quantum resources (such as particles or channel uses), whereas for standard scaling (SS) the precision is proportional to $1/\sqrt{N}$.
-Strategies to attain the HS are known for noiseless~\cite{Ou1997, Giovannetti2004} and noisy~\cite{Kessler2014, Dur2014, Zhou2017} phase estimation---in the latter case, proper QEC is indispensable.
-For the majority of noise types the HS is unattainable---nevertheless, entanglement or QEC assisted protocols often allow to significantly improve the constant in SS.
+In quantum metrology~\cite{Giovannetti2004,Giovannetti2011,Demkowicz-Dobrzanski2015a,Degen2016,Pezze2018,Pirandola2018,Polino2020,Liu2022c,Jiao2023a,Liu2024s,Montenegro2024}, the most spectacular quantum advantage is the Heisenberg scaling (HS), a precision that scales as $1/N$, where $N$ is the number of resources (such as particles or channel uses), whereas for standard scaling (SS) the precision is proportional to $1/\sqrt{N}$.
+Strategies that attain the HS are known for noiseless~\cite{Ou1997, Giovannetti2004} and noisy~\cite{Kessler2014, Dur2014, Zhou2017} phase estimation---in the latter case, proper QEC is indispensable.

-The recent developments in quantum channel estimation theory allow to fully characterize the ultimate precision limits in the presence of all types of \emph{uncorrelated} noise---it is possible to determine whether a given model exhibits HS or SS, and calculate an asymptotically tight formula for precision via a simple semidefinite program (SDP)~\cite{Fujiwara2008,Escher2011,Demkowicz-Dobrzanski2012,Koodynski2013,Demkowicz-Dobrzanski2014,Sekatski2016,Zhou2017,Demkowicz-Dobrzanski2017,Zhou2019e,Zhou2020,Kurdzialek2023a}.

-Nevertheless, noise and signal correlations play important role in many physical systems~\cite{Banaszek2004,Caruso2014,deVega2017,Szankowski2017b,Pollock2018a,VonLupke2020,Milz2021,Harper2023,Mele2023, Preskill2013}.
-In numerous works, case studies of the performance of specific estimation strategies in the presence of various types of correlated noise were carried out, for temporal~\cite{Matsuzaki2011,Chin2012,Macieszczak2015,Smirne2015a,Haase2017,Smirne2018,Tamascelli2020,Altherr2021,Yang2024j} and spatial~\cite{Jeske2014,Layden2018,Czajkowski2019,Layden2019,Layden2020,Planella2022} correlations, or both~\cite{Beaudoin2018,Riberi2022}.
-However, universal methods that provide fundamental bounds (also in the asymptotic regime of large resources) for quantum metrological models in presence of correlated noise are missing.
-As such, one cannot judge whether the precision given by the protocols studied is close to optimal or not.
-In this work, we fill this gap and show universal methods to derive fundamental bounds for correlated noise models.